app-insights-php/app-insights-php-bundle/Resources/doc/index.md

       id: "app_insights_php.monolog.handler.trace"
 ```

+#### fallback_logger

 When most of the configuration is pretty much self descriptive `fallback_logger` might need some extra explanation.
 Fallback logger is used to log failures in app insights logger.
 It's used by `KernelTerminateListener`.

 You can configure only `service_id` or if using MonologBundle also `monolog_channel`.

+### failure_cache_service_id

+It happens that from time to time app insights API returns 500 server error.
+In that case if you use fallback_logger
+error will be logged but you will also loose anything that supposed to be logged during that failed attempt.

+Failure cache (implementation of \PSR\SimpleCache\CacheInterface) will take whole queue during exception, it will serialize
+it and save for next 24 hours in the cache.
+During next `onTerminate` with not empty Telemetry client queue content
+of the cache will be deserialized and attached to the upcoming flush.

 ### Step 5: How it works